swiftlang/swift/docs/GenericsManifesto.md

 ### Arbitrary requirements in protocols (*)

-*This feature has been accepted in [SE-0142](https://github.com/apple/swift-evolution/blob/master/proposals/0142-associated-types-constraints.md) and is planned for release in SWIFT_VERSION_HERE.*
+*This feature has been accepted in [SE-0142](https://github.com/apple/swift-evolution/blob/master/proposals/0142-associated-types-constraints.md) and is under development.*

 Currently, a new protocol can inherit from other protocols, introduce new associated types, and add new conformance constraints to associated types (by redeclaring an associated type from an inherited protocol).
 However, one cannot express more general constraints.
 Building on the example from "Recursive protocol constraints", we really want the element type of a `Sequence`'s `SubSequence` to be the same as the element type of the `Sequence`, e.g.,